Frequently asked questions

 Be a teacher serving preschool - grade 12 in a public or private school in Brown or Lincoln Township

-Have a library card from Avon, Danville, Coatesville, Clayton, or Lebanon
+Have a library card from Avon, Danville, Coatesville, or Clayton.

 If you answered "YES!" to any of the points above, feel free to fill out our